isomerpages/moe-woodlandssec/_about-us/Our Identity.md

 I put pride in the freedom that I have&nbsp;
 With this freedom, I won’t lose respect&nbsp;
 That I feel for each and everyone&nbsp;
-Never stray for each and everyone&nbsp;
+Never stray from the ray of wisdom&nbsp;
 Achieve our goals through lifelong learning&nbsp;
 And we pledge with Wisdom and Truth&nbsp;